Honoring the past and safeguarding the future of Grand Staircase-Escalante National Monument through science, conservation, and education.

 - Ability to drive a 4-wheel drive vehicle over rough terrain

-- Preference given to applicants with regional knowledge of the region, especially the Escalante Canyons area
+- Preference given to applicants with knowledge of the region, especially the Escalante Canyons area

 - Possess a valid state driver’s license